tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ### Rejecting a TIP

 Sometimes after all is said and done, it was not a good idea.
-In this case, the pull request proposing the change is closed and the description's first line is edited to indicate that the TIP is no longer being pursued, and why.
+In this case, the status is updated to 'Rejected', and an introductory line is added to indicate that the TIP is no longer being pursued, and why.

 ### Status Changes